Last Updated on November 22, 2025 by Jennifer Bell

 Main Ingredients and Substitutions

-This vegan chocolate cake calls for canned black beans with no added salt.
+This chocolate cake calls for canned black beans with no added salt.
 Be sure to drain and rinse the beans well.
 Alternatively you can use dried black beans that have been cooked until tender.

 Black beans are a good source of protein and fiber, plus they contain plenty of magnesium.
 They’re a nutrient-dense ingredient that boosts the nutritional value of this treat.